Taludas/Anno2205-NewFrontiers/README.md

    - Construction costs and time have been changed for all Tundra Pumps.
 They now require Aluminium, Superalloys, Titanium or Titanium Plating in addition to Construct-o-Bots.
 Times have been shortened to 3 Minutes each, but input requirements increased.
 Finalization costs have been altered to include Graphene, Petrochemicals or Magnetite for the first step.
 Maintenance costs for the second stage have been increased and include workforce now.
 Time has been shortened to 6 minutes.
 Finalization costs for the second stage have been changed to include credits and reduce demand on Petrochemicals.

+   - Changed trade route vehicles in the Tundra to "normal" cargo ships from Temperate sectors.
+This reduces costs for trade route maintenance especially in the early game.

    - Overhauled the Main Questline of the game to reflect all changes and additions:
      <details>
      <summary>Changed Main Quests:</summary>